LauLauThom/Fiji-QualiAnnotations/README.md

 # Personal note
 Currently drag and drop the code on Fiji window for testing purposes.
+- Mention heartbeat was for image sequence
+- Option annotate full stack or slices independently

 # Installation
 - Activate the *** update site in Fiji